azasada/radge/README.md

 # Radge - random algorithmic data generator

-work in progress for now
+This project is work in progress for now.